ibmz-community-cloud/zAnalytics/README.md

     ![alt text](images/click-raw.png "Click Raw")

-    3. From your browser's 'File' menu, select 'Save Page As...'
+    3. From your browser's 'File' menu, select 'Save Page As...', keep the file name 'Python3_Demo.ipynb', and click 'Save'

 2. Launch the Jupyter Notebook service from your dashboard in your browser.
     1. Click **‘Jupyter’**